-Fruits in Bali come in a wide variety and are a feast for your eyes and taste buds, with striking and sometimes unusual textures, colours, shapes and sizes.
-Although several types share much resemblance with those that you find in other places across Southeast Asia, there are some varieties that can only be found here in Bali.
-This small island eight degrees south of the equator features different terrains that serve as favourable growing places for such fruits.
-Take the Balinese salak for example, an odd-looking but delicious fruit that is widely grown in the eastern Bali village of Sibetan, Karangasem regency.
+Balinese fruits are a feast for the eyes and taste buds, with their striking (sometimes unusual) textures, colours, shapes and sizes.
+Although several types share many resemblances with those that you find in other places across Southeast Asia, some varieties can only be found here in Bali.
+This small island has different terrains that serve as favourable growing places for such fruits.
+Take the Balinese salak, for example, an odd-looking but delicious fruit that’s widely grown in the eastern Bali village of Sibetan, Karangasem regency.

 The island’s volcanic highlands allow fertile plains and village plantations to produce a bounty of these exotic and tasty delights.
 Make most out of your holiday in Bali by pleasing your senses – discover and try as many Balinese fruits as you can.
-Here is our list of top 10 tropical and exotic fruits to try in Bali.
-And if you dare, check out how the locals go further with their beloved fruits by adding them as main ingredients in exotic preparations of salads and dishes – you won’t find such an experience elsewhere!
+Here is our list of tropical and exotic fruits to try in Bali.
+And if you dare, check out how the locals go further with their beloved fruits by adding them as main ingredients in exotic salads and dishes.

 - Quad or Buggy Driving Adventure & Tubing Excursion